MicrosoftDocs/architecture-center/docs/serverless-quest/application-assessment.md

 ### Results
 Count your application's **Complexity** and **Risk** checkmarks.

-- The expected level of complexity to migrate or modernize the application to Azure is: **Selected Complexity's checkmarks/Total Complexity's checkmarks**.
+- The expected level of complexity to migrate or modernize the application to Azure is: **Matching Complexity Factors/Total Possible Complexity Factors**.
 - The expected risk involved is: **Matching Risk Factors/Total Possible Risk Factors**.

 **Total Possible Complexity Factors = 28, Total Possible Risk Factors = 23**